elliottcoops/Genetic-Algorithm-Minimisation/README.md

-# Genetic-Algorithm-Minimization
+# Genetic-Algorithm-Minimisation

 ## What is a genetic algorithm?

-A genetic algorithm is an optimization technique inspired by the process of natural selection and genetics, which can be used to solve problems that a traditional iterative process may be inefficient.
+A genetic algorithm is an optimisation technique inspired by the process of natural selection and genetic.
+It can be used to solve problems where a traditional iterative process may be inefficient.

 Consider the scenario where we want to search for a solution in a given search space.
-We could construct a search tree, however, a tree is seen as a combinatorial explosion, where the number of nodes to search increases exponentially with the number of layers, with a time complexity of O(b^d) where b is the average branching factor, and d is the depth of the tree.
+We could construct a search tree.
+However, a search tree is seen as a combinatorial explosion, where the number of nodes to search increases exponentially with the depth of the tree, with a time complexity of O(b^d) where b is the average branching factor, and d is the depth of the tree.
 This becomes very computationally expensive so we use genetic algorithms, or more generally evolutionary algorithms.

 ## Brief walkthrough